IohannRabeson/file_icon_provider/README.md

 ## Features

 - **Simple Functionality**: Use the `get_file_icon` function to retrieve the icon for a specific file path.
-- **Efficient Caching**: Leverage the `FileIconProvider` struct to cache icons based on file extensions, reducing repetitive lookups and improving performance.
+- **Efficient Caching**: Leverage the `FileIconProvider` struct to cache icons, reducing repetitive lookups and improving performance.

 ## Examples
 ```rust